ds-tutorials/misc-resources/pages/04.spreadsheets/chapter.md

 A standardized vocabulary is a pre-defined list of words or phrases that are acceptable inputs for a given column.
 If you have heard the term "controlled vocabulary" before, this is a very similar concept.

 Let's consider an example.
 I want to know the mythological creature preferences of Texans and Oklahomans.
 I have people fill out a survey, indicating their state, and their favorite mythological creature.
 A sample of the results is shown above.
 After collecting the results, I analyze them to find a favorite creature for Texas and for Oklahoma.
 I find that Texans prefer unicorns, while Oklahomans prefer dragons.
-Here is a section of the dataset.
+Here is a section of the dataset (the full dataset can be found on the [OSF page](https://osf.io/n72ce/)).

 <table>
     <caption>Mythical Creature Survey</caption>